Principality Monte de Agrella has Adopted Roman-Dutch Criminal Law and Anglo Saxon Common Proper Law

 Our Obligation and Responsibility to Law & Order:

-Among his first official acts as Head of State, HSH Immanuel, the Sovereign Prince reinforced 7th May 2014 the undertakings of the rule of law by adopting the principles of Roman-Dutch Penal Law (modern, revised and amended) and Anglo-Saxon Common Proper Law as part of his overarching plan to build the Principality into a model for responsible, sustainable, and forward-looking governance.
+Among his first official acts as Head of State, HSH Immanuel, the Sovereign Prince reinforced on May 7, 2014 the undertakings of the rule of law by adopting the principles of Roman-Dutch Penal Law (modern, revised and amended) and Anglo-Saxon Common Proper Law as part of his overarching plan to build the Principality into a model for responsible, sustainable, and forward-looking governance.

 It is His Sovereign Prince’s goal to turn His Principality into a fully modern, eco-friendly, financially-independent State, to the benefit of its citizens and residents, and to the world at large.